astronomer/docs/learn/custom-xcom-backends-tutorial.md

 ## Step 7: Run a DAG passing Pandas dataframes via XComs

-Test the new custom XComs backend by running a DAG that pushes a Pandas dataframe to and pulls a Pandas dataframe from XComs.
+Test the new custom XCom backend by running a DAG that passes a Pandas between tasks.

 1. Create a new file called `fetch_pokemon_data_dag.py` in the `dags` folder of your Astro project.